 One of the BEST programs in the World is Tarleton State University which is located is Stephenville, Texas.
 They offer a program that will give you college credit for your work hours.
 This could potentially eliminate 1 full year or 36 hours of college credit.
 Just image your junior year is already over.
 This credit is consider upper level courses, junior level, therefore you must still get your basic course done.
 Another benefit is that the 36hours is free!
 That means you only pay for 84 total hours instead of 120!
 THAT IS AMAZING!!!!
 One of the best programs in the country.
-In addition the program is 100% online.
-Even the test you take online.
-There is not a need to even visit the campus.
-Look here on their Website Tarleton State University for more information.
+In addition, the program is 100% online.
+Even the test you take is online – there is not a need to even visit the campus!

 Additional Salary Information:

 How Much does an Apprentice Electrician Make?